 A minor variation is a minor modification, addition, or variation to a building consent that does not deviate significantly from the plans and specifications to which the consent relates.
 To find out more on the definition, assessment and granting of minor variations to building consents, see Minor Variation Guidance(external link).

 If the consent has been issued and no inspections have yet taken place, an application for minor variation with supporting documents can be submitted through the (Minor Variation) e-mail which will then be assigned to a processor to review.
 If approved or if further clarification is needed, the processor will contact the applicant via phone or email.

 Once inspections have commenced for the project, the minor variation application must be presented to the inspector on site during an inspection or via email.
 In the case of a minor variation that may require greater consideration, a site meeting with the inspector should be booked to allow sufficient time to review.
 If the minor variation is approved, 1 copy is to remain on-site with all records.

 The applicant is required to fill out the minor variation form [PDF, 458 KB] in both the above cases.

-A code compliance certificate is a formal statement issued under section 95 of the Building Act 2004, that building work carried out under a building consent complies with that building consent.
+A code compliance certificate is a formal statement issued under section 95 of the Building Act 2004, if it is satisfied on reasonable grounds that the building work complies with the building consent.

 A code compliance certificate gives you and future owners an assurance that the building work was done to the appropriate standards, making it safe, healthy and durable.